MathWorks-Teaching-Resources/Fluid-Mechanics/README.md

 - HeadLoss.mat is used in `InternalFlow.mlx`, it contains the location of the head losses to find on the house plumbing
 - Ingenuity.mat is used in `Ingenuity.mlx`, it contains the results from Simulink simulation of Ingenuity
 - IngenuitySoln.mat is used in `Ingenuity.mlx`, it contains the solution of an exercise of `Ingenuty.mlx`
-- NatickWeather.mat is used in `CarbonNeutral.mlx`, it contains the weather data from a weather station at the MathWorks headquarter
+- NatickWeather.mat is used in `CarbonNeutral.mlx`, it contains the weather data from a weather station at the MathWorks headquarters

 ## Products ##
 MATLAB&reg;, Mapping Toolbox&trade;, Symbolic Math Toolbox&trade;, Simulink&reg;, and Simscape&trade;.